Jump To:

 Teaching Requirements

+Generally, if you aren’t supported on a fellowship or research grant, you will be given the opportunity to earn a salary by being a T.A.
 Everyone must serve as a TA for at least three (3) quarters before they get their Ph.D.; typically, grads TA their entire first year to meet this requirement.
 There are also TA positions available for online-only courses.
 In addition, some of the night and summer classes have traditionally been taught by upper level grads.
 Note that being a TA for summer classes only satisfies 1/3 of a quarter TA appointment.

 Course Requirements

-Most students take standard classes for their first two years here and then concentrate almost exclusively on research classes with faculty in later years, with some exceptions for certificate or dual degree programs.
+Most students take standard classes for their first two years and then concentrate almost exclusively on research classes with faculty in later years, with some exceptions for certificate or dual degree programs.

 Credits

 Students must register for at least 10 credits each quarter.
 Typically 6 of these are from formal courses, with additional credits coming from Seminar (575 – 1 credit), in which each student presents a paper of general interest, and Colloquium (576 – 1 credit), in which visiting faculty give lectures to the entire department.
 The remaining 2 credits may come from other courses of the student’s choice, or from independent research with a faculty member (ASTR 600).
-During the Summer quarter, students should register for 2 credits unless otherwise advised.
-After completion of the General Exam, students should register for ASTR 800 level dissertation credits.

 Core Curriculum

-YEAR A |
+YEAR A YEAR B

-Interstellar Matter (541) |
+Autumn Exoplanets and Planets (558) Interstellar Matter (541)

-Thermodynamics/Hydrodynamics (507) |
+Winter Thermodynamics/Hydrodynamics (507)

-Galactic/Extragalactic (511) |
+Galactic/Extragalactic (511)

-Stellar Interiors/Evolution (531) |
+Spring Stellar Interiors/Evolution (531) Cosmology (513)

-Observing (581) -or during the year? |
+Summer Observing (581) -or during the year?

 In addition to the core courses, there are other courses which the student may elect to take, both in the Astronomy department, and in other departments, such as Nuclear Astrophysics (cross-listed with the Physics Department) and courses in Planetary Astronomy and Observation and Instrumentation.
-Visit Courses for a full listing of graduate courses offered by the Astronomy Department.
+In (rare) cases where core courses are not offered within the first two academic years, 3-credit electives in the Astronomy Department may be substituted; however, the seven core courses must still be completed for the Ph.D.

 Grading

+Grading in core courses is required to compare student performance to an absolute standard, with a 2.7 grade defined as indicating a “satisfactory performance in the course and evidence of sufficient learning to succeed in subsequent courses in the field.”
 The grading scale — the mapping of points achieved on homework assignments, projects, or exams to a 0.0-4.0 grade — may vary from course to course.
 However, a) the instructors must provide a clear explanation of the work needed to achieve a grade of 2.7 or higher, and b) the meaning of 2.7 grade must follow the definition given above.

 Satisfactory Progress